keyporttech/helm-dynamodb/README.md

 If no configuration is provided the chart will store data on the node using emptyDir.

-If storageType is set to directVolume then directVolume msut be set.
+If storageType is set to directVolume then directVolume msut be set in the chart vaules.

 Example: